djweiss/scalpel/README.md

   * Download the code and extract to a directory.
   * **If cloning from git**, make sure to run "git submodule init" and "git submodule update" to get the latest dependencies.
   * **If downloading the zip archive**, make sure to also download and manually extract the _matlab-utils_ submodule from <https://github.com/djweiss/matlab-utils/archive/master.zip>.
   * Go to that directory and start MATLAB.
+You need to rname the extracted contest to _matlab-utils_ for this to work.
   * Open scalpel_demo.m and follow the instructions there.